I have never done yoga before, how do I get started?

 What style of yoga is right for me?

 There are many different styles of yoga.
 Some styles are fast paced and vigorous while others are very gentle and slow-moving.
 All of the styles of yoga have benefits, so evaluating your individual needs and personality type will help point you in the right direction.
-You can read a description of the style of yoga offered at Yoga Tree by clicking here.

 I just found out I am pregnant, should I do yoga?

 Yoga is a great way to support you body and the newly forming body of your child.
 There are some precautions however, so you will want to let your doctor and your teacher know that you are pregnant. (especially if you are in your first trimester).
 Yoga Tree also offers prenatal and postnatal yoga classes which address the specific needs of pregnant woman.
-You can learn more about those classes by clicking here.

 What do I need to do to prepare for a class?